What Are the Different Types of Credit Scores?

 - Your lender: Some lenders and credit card issuers provide access to your credit score.
 If you’re a Discover cardholder, for example, you can get your FICO Score through Discover Credit Scorecard.

-- Third-party platform: You can view your VantageScore for free through LendingTree Spring.
+- Third-party platform: You can view your VantageScore for free with LendingTree Spring and get free alerts when your score changes.

 It’s also important to check your credit reports, since the activity reported on them impacts your credit scores.

-You can receive a free copy of your credit report from each bureau annually through AnnualCreditReport.com.
+You can receive a free copy of your credit report once a week from each bureau through AnnualCreditReport.com.
 Be sure to examine each of your reports to catch any potential errors, which can have an adverse effect on your credit scores.

 If you notice incorrect information on your credit report, you should file a dispute with the credit reporting company to request that the inaccurate information be removed.
-Be very clear about what is wrong and why, and provide documentation that substantiates your claim.
+Be very clear about what’s wrong and why, and provide documentation that substantiates your claim.